THANK YOU FOR CELEBRATING WITH US!

 Join Avian Care staff and tour the brand-new state-of-the-art avian care facility and learn what goes into the daily care of the ambassadors.
 Learn about their housing, training, and ask any burning questions you’ve wondered about.
 Plus, visit Hollywood the Red-tailed Hawk in her home!
 Limited to 6 guests per tour!

 Note: Not for children five years old and under.
 Children under 16 years of age must be accompanied by a guardian.
 Requires some walking and standing for the duration of tour.
-Closed-toe shoes required.
+Closed-toe shoes encouraged.

 Visit Live Eagles